AGlann/A02/README.md

   1. Make some changes to file and then navigate to commit section
   2. Add comments and select commit and push (Make sure the changed is checked off)
   3. On the pop-up window press push

+How to Merge Changes
+  1. Inside WebStorm project on the top banner select master branch
+  2. Select update project or simply use ctrl+t
+  3. Select the merge option and press Ok